FireFit Individual

 Got the FireFit Bug?
 Then you will want to compete in the Individual Event!

-This is demanding, and will push you to your max!
-As an Individual Competitor you complete all 5 stages that make up the FireFit Race.
-Head to head competition that is exciting and motivating... pushing you to be the best that you can be!
+This is demanding and will push you to your max!
+As an Individual Competitor you complete all 5 stages that make up the FireFit Competition.
+Head-to-head competition that is exciting and motivating... pushing you to be the best that you can be!

-Categories include: Open Men, Open Women, Over 40 Women, Over 40 Men, Over 45 Men, Over 50 Men, Over 55 Men, Over 60, Chief and FireFit Team (3 to 5 Individuals from same Department, 3 fastest times added together to generate the FireFit Team time).
+Categories include: Open Men, Open Women, Over 40 Women, Over 40 Men, Over 45 Men, Over 50 Men, Over 55 Men, Over 60 Men, Chief and FireFit Team (3 to 5 Individuals from same Department, 3 fastest times added together to generate the FireFit Team time).

-At the FireFit Championships in September, the following Categories are also recognized: Over 60 Men, Over 65, Rookie of the Year, Top Male Volunteer, Top Female Volunteer, Top Volunteer Team & Top Volunteer Relay Team.
+At the FireFit Championships in September, the following Categories are also recognized: Over 65 Men, Over 50 Women, Rookie of the Year, Top Male Volunteer, Top Female Volunteer, Top Volunteer Team & Top Volunteer Relay Team.

 The Events